A.S. Face 0029 : Cynthia Louise Soloman

 The pain grew, to the point I would be in tears, when I woke in the morning, in so much pain, to roll out of bed, find my pain meds, cry for 20 minutes waiting for it to take effect.
 I lived with a couple who were good friends of mine at this point.
 They would rise in the morning to find me hunched over leaning on the kitchen counter, swaying in tears from the pain.
 She would come see me in the evening in my room, to find me in bed crying with the pain and then she would sit next to me and massage my lower back.
 They bought me an electric blanket, that I found to be like heaven, I loved it and how it eased my painful nights.

 But I knew something was not right, something was wrong, me, the lady who had a high tolerance for pain is now being brought to her knees from it.
 So I began to research, I began to understand what this AS was all about.
 I had a heart attack at the age of 45, was diagnosed with AS at the age of 48 then at the age of 49, I had another heart attack.
-Which now once again, I am under watch with any medication I can be put on.
-I live my life managing my pain with the help of a pain med, called endocet and Tylenol four and they will not go any higher than those or administer the other meds taken for AS because of my heart issues and my intolerance of NSAIDS.
 However a few months back, I told my doctor I wanted a better quality of life, that even though an anti-inflammatory is dangerous for me because of my heart, I want to take one.
-Now for a 2 week period I do take naproxen 375 mg and then go off it for 2 weeks.
+I take 500 mg of Naproxen twice a day for the inflammation and another pain reliever.

-I know what my future holds with regards to AS and to be honest I don’t care to look past today, because I find the future depressing.
+I don’t care to look past today.
 So I spend my days doing what I love to do, writing, whether it be poetry of short stories or blogging, this is the things I love to do and I hope each and every day, what I write and share with the world inspires them to be happy, live in the moment and find some inner peace.

 My name is Cynthia, I have ankylosing spondylitis, but it don’t have me.